DavidPinheiro1/World-Wide-Connect/README.md

 World Wide Conncetion is an application that helps international students arriving in Brandenburg that face numerous practical obstacles navigating daily life.

 Features

-🔒 Logins Required so we can keep the community sage.
+🔒 Logins Required so we can keep the community safe.

-💸 Free for Everyone World Wide Connect is completely free to use.
+💸 Free for Everyone
+World Wide Connect is completely free to use.

 📱 Perfect for Small Screens.
 Designed for mobile devices screens for your everyday use.

 2️⃣ World Wide Connect users can chat in real-time with other uses to solve issues together.